Mexican Quinoa is a simple “dump it and forget about it” slow cooker meal. Add uncooked quinoa, vegetables, beans, and seasonings, then let it cook.

 The three main ingredients that impact the spiciness level of this dish are the enchilada sauce, taco seasoning packet, and jalapeño peppers.

-- Butternut Squash: Chop into small pieces for even cooking.
-If the squash pieces are too large they won’t get tender in time.
+- Butternut Squash: Chop into small, same-sized pieces for even cooking.

-- Black Beans: Rinse canned black beans before adding.
-If you want to make your own black beans follow this recipe.
+- Black Beans: Rinse canned black beans before adding or make your own black beans.

-- Corn: I like using frozen corn for it’s flavor and freshness but canned works great here as well.
+- Corn: I like using frozen corn for it’s flavor and freshness but canned works great.

 - Fire-roasted Diced Tomatoes: Include the juice for more sauce to cook everything in.

-- Enchilada Sauce & Taco Seasoning: Create the signature Mexican taste.
-Use mild varieties if you prefer less heat.
-I love and recommend Old El Paso’s® mild red enchilada sauce.
+- Enchilada Sauce & Taco Seasoning: Use mild varieties if you prefer less heat.
+I love and recommend Old El Paso’s mild red enchilada sauce.

-- Vegetable or Chicken Stock: You can use vegetable or chicken broth, for a vegetarian option use the vegetable stock.
-Quality stock improves flavor.
+- Veggie or Chicken Stock: Both work, for a vegetarian option use the vegetable stock.

 - Jalapeños: Add a mild kick but are optional.
-For less heat, remove the seeds and ribs before dicing, or use poblano pepper for milder flavor.
+For less heat, remove the seeds and ribs.

 Quick Tip